beuaaa/overlay_arrows_and_more/README.rst

 Description
 ###########
-The 'Overlay arrays and more' library displays a transparent window on top of all other windows.
+The 'Overlay arrows and more' library displays a transparent window on top of all other windows.
 The transparent window serves as a support for adding graphical elements such as arrows, rectangles, circles, text, etc...

 Installation
 ############